-Homework will be assigned every class period.
+Homework will be assigned on the course website.
 Homework is expected on the day it is assigned for and at the beginning of class on that day, late homework will receive a zero grade.
+Late means anything after the beginning of class on the due date.
+If you come in late, I reserve the right not to accept your homework.

 Students are encouraged to re-work incorrect homework problems.
 Homework will be collected randomly at the professor's discretion.
 I generally only scan to see if effort has been made.
 I routinely put homework problems and text book examples on the exams.
 If you are copying answers from solutions you will be unlikely to pass this course.

-Homework is 30% of your grade.
+Homework is 20% of your grade.
 BE AWARE - I will disenroll students whose homework grade falls below a 60 percent for 2 consecutive weeks.
 If you don't intend to pass, don't intend to remain in the course.
 I may or may not give you a warning via email prior to disenrolling you.